Vought F4U Corsair: Legacy

 Infantrymen nicknamed the Corsair "The Sweetheart of the Marianas" and "The Angel of Okinawa" for its roles in these campaigns.
 Among Navy and Marine aviators, the aircraft was nicknamed "Ensign Eliminator" and "Bent-Wing Eliminator" because it required many more hours of flight training to master than other Navy carrier-borne aircraft.
-It was also called simply "U-bird" or "Bent Wing Bird".
+It was also called "U-bird" or "Bent Wing Bird".
 Although Allied World War II sources frequently make the claim that the Japanese called the Corsair the "Whistling Death", Japanese sources do not support this, and it was mainly known as the Sikorsky.

-The Corsair has been named the official aircraft of Connecticut due to its multiple connections to Connecticut businesses including airframe manufacturer Vought-Sikorsky Aircraft, engine manufacturer Pratt & Whitney and propeller manufacturer Hamilton Standard.
+The Corsair has been named the official aircraft of Connecticut due to its multiple connections to Connecticut businesses, including the airframe manufacturer Vought-Sikorsky Aircraft, the engine manufacturer Pratt & Whitney, and the propeller manufacturer Hamilton Standard.

 Variants

 An early F4U-1 in flight.

 During World War II, Corsair production expanded beyond Vought to include Brewster and Goodyear models.
 Allied forces flying the aircraft in World War II included the Fleet Air Arm and the Royal New Zealand Air Force.
 Eventually, more than 12,500 F4Us were built, comprising 16 separate variants.